OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 * [How to use the Android Keystore to store passwords and other sensitive information][0d4e8f69]
 * [Android KeyChain][707361af]
 * [Android KeyStore][19149717]

+## <a name="OMTG-DATAST-001-2"></a>OMTG-DATAST-001-2: Test for Sensitive Data Disclosure in Local Storage
+### Overview

-* OWASP Mobile Top Ten M1 - Improper Platform Usage
+### OWASP Mobile Top 10

 * OWASP Mobile Top Ten M2 - Insecure Data Storage

+### CWE
 * CWE-922 - Insecure Storage of Sensitive Information
 * CWE-311 - Missing Encryption of Sensitive Data

-## <a name="OMTG-DATAST-001-2"></a>OMTG-DATAST-001-2: Test for Sensitive Data Disclosure in Local Storage
-### Overview

-Storing data is essential for many mobile applications, for example in order to keep track of user settings or data a user might has keyed in that needs to stored locally or offline.
+[Storing data][fb530e1c]] is essential for many mobile applications, for example in order to keep track of user settings or data a user might has keyed in that needs to stored locally or offline.
 Data can be stored persistently by a mobile application in various ways on each of the different operating systems.
 The following table shows those mechanisms that are available on the Android platform:

 * Shared Preferences
 * Internal Storage